Deffro/Data-Science-Portfolio/README.md

 # Data Science Portfolio by Dimitrios Effrosynidis

-Α compilation of notebooks I created for Data Science related tasks like Tutorials, Exploratory Data Analysis, and Machine Learning.
+Α compilation of notebooks I created for Data Science related tasks like Tutorials, Generative AI, Exploratory Data Analysis, and Machine Learning.
 More notebooks will be added as I learn things and devote time to write about them.

 Visit [my website](https://deffro.github.io/) or my [Medium](https://medium.com/@dimitris.effrosynidis) profile, where I include everything listed here and much more.

 Below is a summary of them.

-## :wrench: Fine-Tuning a Pre-trained LLM for Sentiment Classification
+# :wrench: Fine-Tuning a Pre-trained LLM for Sentiment Classification

 The code is located [here](https://github.com/Deffro/Data-Science-Portfolio/tree/master/Generative%20AI/Fine-Tuning%20a%20Pre-trained%20LLM%20for%20Sentiment%20Classification).